ember-learn/guides-source/guides/release/using-typescript/core-concepts/ember-data.md

 ## Models

 EmberData models are normal TypeScript classes, but with properties decorated to define how the model represents an API resource and relationships to other resources.
 The decorators the library supplies "just work" with TypeScript at runtime, but require type annotations to be useful with TypeScript.

-For details about decorator usage, see [our overview of how Ember's decorators work with TypeScript](../ts/decorators.md).
+Additionally, you must register each model with the [`ModelRegistry`][ED-registry] as shown in the examples below.

+[ED-registry]: ./#toc_emberdata-registries

 ### `@attr`

-The type returned by the `@attr` decorator is whatever [Transform](https://api.emberjs.com/ember-data/release/classes/Transform) is applied via the invocation.
+The type returned by the `@attr` [decorator] is whatever [Transform](https://api.emberjs.com/ember-data/release/classes/Transform) is applied via the invocation.
 See [our overview of Transforms for more information](./transforms.md).

+[decorator]: ../../additional-resources/gotchas/#toc_decorators

 If you supply no argument to `@attr`, the value is passed through without transformation.